Feds to spend $145-million to compensate victims of past LGBTQ discrimination

-The federal government will spend $145-million to compensate thousands of people who were purged from the public service because they were homosexual, the largest financial commitment by any national government for past wrongs committed against sexual minorities.
+The federal government will spend $145-million to compensate thousands of people who were purged from the public service because they were gay or lesbian, the largest financial commitment by any national government for past wrongs committed against sexual minorities.

 The level of compensation for individuals will be determined by an adjudicator based on the degree of harm they suffered, The Globe and Mail has learned.
-The funds will also be dedicated to creating a memorial in Ottawa for victims of past LGBTQ discrimination, and there will be money for education and memorialization projects across Canada.
+The funds will also be dedicated to creating a memorial in Ottawa for victims of past LGBTQ discrimination and there will be money for education and memorialization projects across Canada.

+Following a series of stories in The Globe and Mail detailing unjust convictions of homosexuals in the past, and unjust dismissals of homosexual members of the military and public service, the Liberal government committed to offering an apology for those injustices, and pardons for those convicted of crimes that are no longer crimes.

+Opinion: Words are powerful but LGBTQ2 equality requires more than a Trudeau apology

 Justin Trudeau says he is apologizing for past discrimination against sexual minorities as a way to prevent such discrimination in the future.

-"Apologies for things past are important to make sure that we actually understand and know and share and don't repeat those mistakes," the Prime Minister said during a question-and-answer session at a conference on social policy in Toronto Monday.
+"Apologies for things past are important to make sure that we actually understand and know and share and don't repeat those mistakes," the Prime Minister said during a question-and-answer session at a conference on social policy in Toronto on Monday.

-But although great progress has been made in advancing the rights of LGBTQ Canadians, "there is still so much discrimination that recognizing it will make a big difference," he added, "and it will also help a whole bunch of people who hopefully wouldn't have to go through in their future careers the kind of discrimination that happened in the past decades."
+Although great progress has been made in advancing the rights of LGBTQ Canadians, "there is still so much discrimination that recognizing it will make a big difference," he added, "and it will also help a whole bunch of people who hopefully wouldn't have to go through in their future careers the kind of discrimination that happened in the past decades."

 Mr. Trudeau's apology will target people who were harassed and dismissed during a purge of homosexuals from the federal public service, the Canadian Forces, the RCMP and the intelligence services over four decades ending in the 1990s.